pothitos/naxos/manual/Expressions.md

 _Arr_[_ArrInv_[_i_]] = _i_ and _ArrInv_[_Arr_[_i_]] = _i_.

-That is why the constraint is called "Inverse."
+That is why the constraint is called “Inverse.”
 Of course, the above relations would have sense if the variables of the two arrays were bound and if the unique value that each variable had was designated with the variable name itself.